Nemean lion: Beginning of the myth

 The first of Heracles' twelve labours, set by King Eurystheus (his cousin), was to slay the Nemean lion.

 Heracles wandered the area until he came to the town of Cleonae.
-There, he met a boy who said that if Heracles slew the Nemean lion and returned alive within 30 days, the town would sacrifice a lion to Zeus; if he did not return within 30 days or he died, the boy would sacrifice himself to Zeus.
-Another version claims that he met Molorchos, a shepherd who had lost his son to the lion, saying that if he came back within 30 days, a ram would be sacrificed to Zeus.
-If he did not return within 30 days, it would be sacrificed to the dead Heracles as a mourning offering.
+There, he met a boy who said that if Heracles slew the Nemean lion and returned alive within 30 days, then the town would sacrifice a lion to Zeus; if he did not return within 30 days or he died, then the boy would sacrifice himself to Zeus.
+Another version claims that he met Molorchos, a shepherd who had lost his son to the lion, saying that if he came back within 30 days, then a ram would be sacrificed to Zeus, and that if he did not return within 30 days, then it would be sacrificed to the dead Heracles as a mourning offering.

 Heracles slaying the Nemean lion.
 Detail of a Roman mosaic from Llíria (Spain).
 Currently held in National Archeology Museum in Madrid, room 22.

 Slaying of the Nemean lion

 While searching for the lion, Heracles fetched some arrows to use against it, not knowing that its golden fur was impenetrable.
 When he found the lion and shot at it with his bow, he discovered the fur's protective property after the arrow bounced harmlessly off the creature's thigh.
 Sometime after this first encounter, Heracles made the lion return to his cave.
-The cave had two entrances, one of which Heracles blocked, the other he then entered through making sure the lion had no way to escape.
+The cave had two entrances, one of which Heracles blocked; he then entered through the other, making sure the lion had no way to escape.
 In the dark and close quarters, Heracles stunned the beast with his club.
 He eventually killed it by strangling it with his bare hands.